Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- In two matchups against the Giants, Heinicke averaged 168 passing yards per game, 55.5 yards fewer than his over/under in Sunday's game.
+- Heinicke averaged 168 passing yards per game in two matchups against the Giants, 53.5 yards below his over/under for Sunday.

-- Heinicke had one multiple-TD outing over those contests against the Giants.

-- The Giants are allowing 245.3 passing yards per game this year, the NFL's 15th-ranked pass defense.
+- The 245.3 passing yards the Giants allow per game makes them the NFL's 15th-ranked pass defense this season.

-- The Giants have conceded 27 passing TDs this year (1.7 per game), ranking them 21st among NFL defenses.
+- The Giants' defense is 21st in the NFL, allowing 1.7 passing touchdowns per game.

 Recent Performances